BVLC/caffe/README.md

 At the same time, Caffe fits industry needs, with blazing fast C++/Cuda code for GPU computation.
-Caffe is currently the fastest GPU CNN implementation publicly available, and is able to process more than **20 million images per day** on a single Tesla K20 machine \*.
+Caffe is currently the fastest GPU CNN implementation publicly available, and is able to process more than **40 million images per day** on a single NVIDIA K40 GPU (or 20 million per day on a K20)\*.

 Caffe also provides **seamless switching between CPU and GPU**, which allows one to train models with fast GPUs and then deploy them on non-GPU clusters with one